anser624/anser624/README.md

-- 👋 Hi, I’m @anser624
+- 👋 Hi, I’m Anser Malik
 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning Web And App Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ A passionate Web Designer and (Front-end Developer) from Karachi;
--    A passionate Web Designer and (Front-end Developer) from Karachi;
+-
 <!---
 anser624/anser624 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.